Ceramic 3D printer

 Freedom & functionality

 with the Admaflex 130

 Discover the possibilities of precision printing with a ceramic 3D printer that delivers accurate, fine featured, fully dense parts for high tech applications.
-With an open architecture, layer-to-layer control and high throughput times the Admaflex 130 is your ultimate ceramic printing solution.
+With an open architecture, layer-to-layer control and high throughput times the Admaflex 130 is your ultimate ceramic 3D printer.

 From powder to sintered ceramics